Places to visit in the Andes of Ecuador

 One of the places to visit in the Andes of Ecuador should be Riobamba, the capital of Chimborazo province.

-The Ecuadorian Andes
+The places you can’t miss in the Ecuadorian Andes

 Located about 3.5 hours south of Quito the first thing you’ll notice about Riobamba is it’s incredible backdrop.
 The city is surrounded by three of the country’s most important volcanoes – Chimborazo, Tungurahua and El Altar.